Blanket protest: Early blanket protests and hunger strikes

+Special category status

 Convicted paramilitary prisoners were treated as ordinary criminals until July 1972, when Special Category Status was introduced following a hunger strike by 40 IRA prisoners led by the veteran republican Billy McKee.
 Special Category, or political, status meant prisoners were treated very much like prisoners of war; for example, they did not have to wear prison uniforms or do prison work.
 In 1976, as part of the policy of "criminalisation", the British Government brought an end to Special Category Status for paramilitary prisoners in Northern Ireland.
 The policy was not introduced for existing prisoners, but for those convicted after 1 March 1976.

 The end to Special Category Status was a serious threat to the authority which the paramilitary leaderships inside prison had been able to exercise over their own men, as well as being a propaganda blow.
 The imminent withdrawal of Special Category Status caused relations between the prisoners and prison officers to deteriorate, and in early 1976 the IRA leaders in prison sent word to the IRA Army Council asking them to begin assassinating prison officers, stating "we are prepared to die for political status.
 Those who try to take it away from us must be fully prepared to pay the same price".
 Outside the prison the IRA responded by shooting prison officer Patrick Dillon in April 1976, the first of nineteen prison officers to be killed during the five-year protest.

 The blanket protest began on 14 September 1976 when newly convicted prisoner Kieran Nugent refused to wear prison uniform.
 Nugent had previously been interned in the compounds of Long Kesh during 1975, but was arrested in May 1976 and received a three-year sentence after being convicted of possessing weapons and hijacking a car.
 In 1985, Nugent gave an interview describing his arrival at the newly constructed H-Blocks at the prison complex:

 I was brought straight to the blocks.
 Cell 17, D wing H1 or 2.
 I was stripped and beaten.
 The screws who knew me said, 'We are the bosses now.
 There are no OCs here'.
 A screw said to me, 'What size are you in the waist and what size are you for shoes?'
 I asked him 'What for?' and he told me 'For a uniform'.
 I said, 'You have got to be joking'.
 I was the only one in the H-Blocks.
 They dragged me into the cell.
 Davy Long [one of the warders] wanted me to compromise.
 He suggested I wore my own shoes and trousers if I wore a prison shirt.
 I just laughed.
 He locked the door.
 I lay on the floor all night without mattress, blankets or anything else.
 The heat was reasonable in all fairness and I slept.